locksmithg/Gielinor-Points-Accumulator/README.md

 pip install -r requirements.txt streamlist run app.py
 ```

+## 📈 Future Plans and Contribution

+  Scope creep is something I've been very guilty of for short term projects like this.
+Here are some other features that I considered or might implement sometime:
+- Create your own profiles and templates to contain whatever items you want and make it easy to manipulate the tables and data visualiztion in the UI or maybe a config file.
+I began work on this, but I simply did not have enough time in one weekend to do this too :(
+- Scrape the OSRS News pages and posts for references to items and send a notification to the user that it could affect the price of mentioned items.
+- Scrape r/GrandExchangeBets for general sentiment around items or potential hyped items that could see movement.
+This would be an awesome candidate for some AI integration to interpret what is "positive" or "negative" sentiment towards items.
+- Start building predictive models around price movement for items.
+While certainly impossible in the real world, I suspect it is entirely possible to create a reasonably accurate predictive model for this in-game economy.
+The big things are that I have access to so, so much more data than is available in the real world.
+Individual items are not managed by individually run chaotic businesses, just Jagex.
+That means that it removes an incredible amount of complexity and chaos from the equation.
+- A direct in game plugin that could report your actual trades in the game to this external tool and supply metrics on your successes and failures.
+- Plenty more!
+I would love to hear feedback on the idea and other future potential updates!

 ## 🤓 The cool stuff I learned and implemented

     The main goal with this was to practice data organization stuff that I learned back in college for my Stats degree. ✅